Introduction / History

 The Sanusi are one of the most unique groups of Bedouin.
 They have been influenced by both the traditional nomadic lifestyle of the Bedouin and the religious teachings of a prophet known as Sayyid Muhammad ibn' Ali as-Sanusi.
 This particular Muslim influence has made them one of the more gentle of the Bedouin tribes.

 The traditional homeland of the Bedouin is the Arabian Desert; however, some groups have migrated into northern Africa.
-Today, over 500,000 Sanusi Bedouin live north of the Sahara Desert in eastern Libya.
+Today, many Sanusi Bedouin live north of the Sahara Desert in eastern Libya.
 It is a fertile area that runs into the Mediterranean Sea.

 What are their lives like?